Gamygams1234/ga-memory-game/README.md

 ## Welcome! 👋

-Thank you for lokking at my code.
+Thank you for looking at my code.

 The challenge is to build a game using the fundamentals taught at Genral Assembly.